 The self-titled album was all right.
 It didn’t really add anything new.
 To us, it was basically the same batch of songs as Superfuzz.
 At the time, I was like, “Fuck man, we’re just repeating ourselves here.”

-From what I gather, this album was rush-released to capitalize on the international buzz the band had built.
+From what I gather, this album was rush-released to capitalise on the international buzz the band had built.